Skip to contents

 fill

-Fill color for bars.
-If NULL, a default is chosen.
+Fill color for regular histogram bars.

 color